When it comes to the brand funnel, there are a few key definitions that all brand managers should be familiar with.

 Additionally, brand consideration is an ever-changing metric and one that is highly dependent on brand experience meeting expectations.
 Plus, it’s influenced by your industry and market.

 For example, a brand in an oversaturated market with hundreds of competitors will have a harder time amassing brand consideration than a niche brand with just a handful of competitors.

 Therefore, increasing brand awareness might not naturally lead to an increase in brand consideration for companies in larger, more competitive markets.
-Instead, they should focus on increasing brand awareness only with their target audiences and improving their brand value, positioning, and consistency.
+Instead, they should focus on increasing brand awareness only with their target audiences and improving their brand value, brand understanding, positioning, and consistency.

 To give an example — in a survey, a brand consideration question could look like this: